nyeduHu/nyeduHu/README.md

 nyedu.on('ask-about-these-stuff', () => {
   let available = [
     '🔭 I’m currently working on ------!',
-    '🌱 I’m currently learning everything of the world', '💬 Ask me about ..idk?',
+    '🌱 I’m currently learning everything in the world', '💬 Ask me about ..idk?',
     '📫 How to reach me: On my website, there's a link to my gmail account', '😄 Pronouns: He/him',